flav-io/flav-io.github.io/docs/parameters.md

 # List of all parameters

 This is an automatically generated list  of all parameters defined in the default configuration of flavio.
-The first column contains the string name of the parameter.
+The first coolumn contains the string name of the parameter.

-Note that the LaTeX symbol and description has not yet been defined for all parameters.
+Note that the LaTeX symbol and description has not yet been defined for all parametewrs.

 {: class="table"}
 | Name | Symbol |  Description |